A user token is a signed JWT token that contains:

 data: " | kumactl apply --var revocations=$(echo '0e120ec9-6b42-495d-9758-07b59fe86fb9' | base64) -f -

-A user token is signed by a signing key that’s autogenerated on the first start of the control plane.
+A user token is signed by a signing key which is autogenerated on the first start of the control plane.

-If the signing key is compromised, you must rotate it including all the tokens that were signed by it.
+If the signing key is compromised, you must rotate it.
+You must also rotate all the tokens that were signed by it.

 -